What is a functional resume?

 Functional resume template

 Not sure what your functional resume should look like?
-Here are a couple different functional resume examples that you can download and use as a reference when writing your own:
+Choose a functional resume sample below to download and use as a reference when writing your own:

 Substitute Teacher Resume (Text Format)